DurdagiLab/cavity-atoms-generator/README.md

 cavity.atoms – A text file containing 1-based atom serial numbers grouped in blocks of 10, ready to be used by GOLD for defining the binding cavity.

 # Notes:
-Atom indices are taken directly from columns 7–11 of standard RCSB-style PDB files.
+- `Atom indices are taken directly from columns 7–11 of standard RCSB-style PDB files.`
-Only ATOM/HETATM records are parsed.
+- `Only ATOM/HETATM records are parsed.`
-The script will terminate with a warning if no matching residues are found.
+- `The script will terminate with a warning if no matching residues are found.`
-Compatible with any docking preparation workflow using GOLD.
+- `Compatible with any docking preparation workflow using GOLD.`

 # Citation
-If this script contributes to your research, please cite:
+If you use this tool in your academic work, please cite:

 Computational Drug Design Center (HITMER), Faculty of Pharmacy, Bahçeşehir University, Istanbul, Turkey